eendebakpt/oapackage/paper/paper.md

 testing and reduction to normal form.

 The OApackage evaluates the orthogonal arrays, optimal designs and conference designs using well-known statistical criteria.
-For instance, the package can calculate the generalized wordlength pattern [@Tang1999], confounding frequency vector, which is based on the J-characteristics [@Deng1999] and the number of degrees of freedom available for estimating selected factors' effects.
+For instance, the package can calculate the generalized wordlength pattern and confounding frequency vector [@Tang1999], which are based on the J-characteristics [@Deng1999], and the number of degrees of freedom available for estimating selected factors' effects.
 The package can also calculate the $F_4$ vector of conference designs [@Schoen2018dsd] and the D-efficiency of optimal designs [@Goos2011].